-This course is designed for the student enrolled in the Real Estate Curriculum.
-The fundamentals of construction according to the type and quality of construction in buildings are given adequate consideration in both the classroom and at construction sites.
-An understanding of the material used, design, and site location are required of each student.
-Terminology used in construction, materials, and methods must be demonstrated by the student in order to complete this course.
-(5p)
+One of the courses designed for the student enrolled in the Real Estate Curriculum.
+Fundamentals are given consideration in the classroom and also at construction sites.
+An understanding of the materials, design, site location and the use of terminology must be demonstrated by the student.
+(Sp)